Külüg Khan: Reign

-Soon after Khayishan's accession the Classic of Filial Piety (Xiao Jing), one of the works attributed to Confucius, having been translated into the Mongolian language, was distributed in the empire.
-He granted the princes and officials who attended his ceremony lavish gifts in accordance with amounts set by the previous khan.
+Soon after Khayishan's accession the Classic of Filial Piety (Xiao Jing), one of the works attributed to Confucius, having been translated into the Mongolian language, was distributed throughout the empire.
+He granted the princes and officials who attended his ceremony lavish gifts in accordance with the amounts set by the previous emperor.
 Huge amounts, moreover, were spent on the construction of Buddhist temples at Dadu and Shangdu.
-Fresh honors were decreed to the memory of the old sage, and the characters Ta ching were added to his titles.
+Fresh honors were decreed to the memory of the old sage, and the characters Da Qing were added to his titles.

 His administration was founded on the unstable balance between Khayishan, his younger brother Ayurbarwada and their mother Dagi of the Khunggirad clan.
-Khayishan appointed Ayurbarwada as Crown Prince on the condition that he would pass the status to Khayishan's son after succession.
-He generously gave bonus to imperial princes and Mongol aristocrats, and enjoyed popularity among them.
-Khayishan Külüg Khan freely gave away noble and official titles and filled the government with supernumeraries.
-Having little regard for the unwritten law of Kublai Khan that only sons of Khagans could be made princes of the first rank, he granted the Genghisids and the non-Borjigins many princely titles.
-Meanwhile, he was plagued by financial difficulties which was caused by free-spending policies and longstanding military spending.
-So he brought back the Department of State Affairs (Shangshu Sheng) for financial affairs in parallel with the Central Secretariat (Zhongshu Sheng) for administrative affairs.
-He changed branch offices of Zhongshu Sheng to those of Shangshu Sheng to strengthen monopoly in salt and other goods.
-He issued new bills (Jiaochao) called Zhida-yinchao (至大銀鈔) to replace Zhiyuan-chao (至元鈔).
-His anti-inflation plans did not achieve adequate results in his short reign, and dissatisfied Han Chinese officers and commoners.
+Khayishan appointed Ayurbarwada as Crown Prince on the condition that he would pass the status to Khayishan's son after his succession.
+He generously gave bonuses to imperial princes and Mongol aristocrats and enjoyed popularity among them.
+Khayishan freely gave away noble and official titles and filled the government with supernumeraries.
+Having little regard for the unwritten law of Kublai Khan that only the sons of Khagans could be made princes of the first rank, he granted the Genghisids and the non-Borjigins many princely titles.
+Meanwhile, his administration was plagued with financial difficulties caused by free-spending policies and longstanding military spending, so he brought back the Department of State Affairs (Shangshu Sheng) for financial affairs in parallel with the Central Secretariat (Zhongshu Sheng) for administrative affairs.
+He changed the branch offices of the Central Secretariat to those of the Department of State Affairs to strengthen the monopoly in salt and other goods and issued new bills (Jiaochao) called Zhida-yinchao (至大銀鈔) to replace Zhiyuan-chao (至元鈔).
+His anti-inflation plans did not achieve adequate results in his short reign and dissatisfied Han Chinese officers and commoners.
 He attempted to push through a new nonconvertible silver currency but was defeated by public resistance.

-Although, he first shared with Ayurbarwada the tutorship of the Confucian scholar Li Meng, he apparently was little affected by Confucian culture.
+Although he first shared with Ayurbarwada the tutorship of the Confucian scholar Li Meng, he apparently was little affected by Confucian culture.
 He transferred Harghasun to Mongolia as the grand councillor of the left wing of Branch secretariat of Lin-pei despite his great contribution.
 Khayishan heavily relied on his retainers and commanders he had brought from Mongolia.
 He gave key posts to them and favored non-Mongol corps including the Kipchak, the Asud (Alans) and the Qanglï.
 In contrast, he did not reward abundantly the Khunggirad faction who had carried out a coup against Bulughan.
 Because Tula said something suspicious in rage, Khayishan suspected that he had a further object, and had him tried and put to death.